Nayan-Chaturvedi/ChaiAurCode/README.md

 - Variable declared inside the  function cant be access outside function
 - Every time function is called, then every time it is kept in stack
 - Closure in simple line, the inner function can access the outside declared variable
-- There are 2 technique to create a function, using bassic function, other is function expression
+- There are 2 technique to create a function, using basic function, other is function expression
-- Hositing is not possible with function expression, but hoisting is possible with basic function only
+- Hoisting is not possible with function expression, but hoisting is possible with basic function only

 <hr/>
 <br/>